hugosoliveira/AC_Code_Analyzer/README.md

 Depending on the distribuition, the python-pip package manager might not be installed.
 Check the documentation of your distro on how to install it.
 Then, just type `pip install numpy pandas matplotlib scipy cmath`

 ## Running the code
- -  Now that you have everything settled, enter in the main folder with the command promprt, and type `python Code_analyzer.py`
+ -  Now that you have everything settled, enter in the main folder with the command prompt, and type `python Code_analyzer.py`

 ## What to Expect
 The code will: